Some posts contain compensated links. Please read this disclaimer for more info.

-Once Miljenko and Dobrila were reunited, Radoslav wanted to avoid anymore shame to his noble family and offered a reconciliation to Miljenko’s father.
-The two families reconciled, and then sent word for the disobedient lovers to return to Kaštel Lukšić and be wed.
+Once Miljenko and Dobrila were reunited, Radoslav wanted to avoid any more shame to his noble family and offered reconciliation to Miljenko’s father.
+The two families reconciled and then sent word for the disobedient lovers to return to Kaštel Lukšić and be wed.

 In August 1690, they were finally wed.
-After a huge feast, Dobrila’s father was engulfed with rage.
-He took out his pistol, and shot dead his son-in-law on the bridge in front of his castle at the Brce Square in Kaštel Lukšić.
+After an enormous feast, Dobrila’s father was engulfed with rage.
+He took out his pistol and shot dead his son-in-law on the bridge in front of his castle at the Brce Square in Kaštel Lukšić.

-Be sure to also visit the church St. John Birnj, Our Lady of the Assumption church, and take a wonder through he Vitturi park.
-With over 6 kilometres of bays and swimming areas, some shaded with large pine trees, the Kastela beaches make a great place to relax.
+Be sure also to visit the church St. John Birnj, Our Lady of the Assumption church, and take a wander through the Vitturi park.
+With over 6 kilometers of bays and swimming areas, some shaded with towering pine trees; the Kastela beaches make a great place to relax.

 During July and August, the Kaštela Cultural Summer festivities offer 60 events.
 From theatre plays, classical music concerts, sporting competitions as well as photography exhibits, and fishing and hunting activities.